-- A. Watch: Conditions are favorable for the development of severe weather.
-Closely monitor the situation in case it gets worse. - B. Warning: Severe Weather has actually been observed.
-Listen closely to instructions provided by weather radios / emergency officials.
+- " Watch: Conditions are favorable for the development of severe weather.
+Closely monitor the situation in case conditions worsen. - " Warning: Severe weather has been observed.
+Listen closely to instructions provided by weather radios, emergency officials, and other alert mechanisms.
+Seek shelter immediately.